 And then it happens: Late one dark night the back of a tent is slashed, the one facing the hill at the back of our gravel campground.
 No-one is hurt, and nothing is stolen, but it is a wake up call for sure.
 After this, one of the people on the graveyard shift must be walking the perimeter of the camp at all times.
 There’s no more sitting gabbing together at the table, and with this new regimen there are no more security issues.

-And then it happens: Lynne and I confess to each other our fear that we are pregnant.
+And then it happens: my friend and I confess to each other our fear that we are pregnant.
 And so begins a quest for tests.
 Every day we do the fifteen-minute walk to town looking for answers.
 We’d noticed that on previous days we’d walked past the British Embassy, so we decide to start there.
 Closed until further notice.
 Even to this day there is no British Embassy in Central African Republic.
 I wonder what happened to their imposing building.

 We stumble on a connection with the World Health Organization.
 A lovely man who works there takes us to his lab and I feel as if I’d stepped back in time.
 Surely it is 1950 here.
 As we talk about our predicament, it feels even more like 1950.
 He thinks he can get us a test, and then says: but I don’t know how long it will take for the rabbit to die.
+What?
+What is he talking about?

 I’ve never heard of such a thing.
 And also we don’t know how much longer we will be in town.